BIBLE PASSAGE:

 storm.

-It may have been a very painful storm for us that others might not
+We may have gone through a very painful storm that others might

-understand, and looking back, we realize that the Lord had to be
+not understand, and when it was over, we realized that the Lord had

-with us.
+to be with us.
 Why?
-Because without His presence, there is no way we
+Because without His presence, we don’t see how

-become completely unraveled and started having irrational thoughts
+and started having irrational thoughts and actions at any point during

 What storms are you going through right now?
 The storms may not

-seem that severe to others, but it doesn’t mean they are not big to us
+seem that severe to others, but it doesn’t mean they aren’t big to us

-and have disrupted our entire life.
-Hope has turned into hopelessness
+and they have caused disruption of our entire life.
+Hope has turned

-you trying to calm the storm alone, in your own strength?
-We have
+to calm your storm alone, in your own strength?
+It’s not easy to do

 Friends and family may only see a small portion of the impact the